 Other drop box locations:

 - Tompkins County Sheriff

 - For other drop box addresses, call 2-1-1

 "Sharps" containers are made for the safe disposal of used needles and syringes.
 They are typically made of hard plastic so that needles cannot poke through.

-If you use needles or syringes – for any purpose – please purchase a sharps container (available at the Cornell Health Pharmacy, and at most other pharmacies).
-You may return the container to the Cornell Health Pharmacy for safe sharps disposal, at no charge.
+If you use needles or syringes – for any purpose – please obtain a sharps container.
+Sharps containers are available to students for free at the Cornell Health pharmacy (and to others at cost).
+Most other pharmacies carry sharps containers, too.
+You may return full containers to the Cornell Health pharmacy for safe sharps disposal.

 The Cornell Health Pharmacy maintains a large inventory of non-prescription items and health supplies our customers want and need most.

 Among hundreds of items, you’ll find:

 - medicines and pain killers to manage symptoms of headache, cold, flu, sore throat, allergies, stomach and intestinal distress, etc.